Coal-fired power station: Pollution

+Coal burning power plants kill many thousands of people every year with their emissions of particulates, microscopic air pollutants that enter human lungs and other human organs and induce a variety of adverse medical conditions, including asthma, heart disease, low birth weight and cancers.
+In the U.S. alone, such particulates, known as PM2.5 (particulates with a diameter of 2.5 μm or less), caused at least 460,000 excess deaths over two decades.

 In some countries pollution is somewhat controlled by best available techniques, for example those in the EU through its Industrial Emissions Directive.
 In the United States, coal-fired plants are governed at the national level by several air pollution regulations, including the Mercury and Air Toxics Standards (MATS) regulation, by effluent guidelines for water pollution, and by solid waste regulations under the Resource Conservation and Recovery Act (RCRA).

-Coal-fired power stations continue to pollute in lightly regulated countries; such as the Western Balkans, India, Russia and South Africa; causing over a hundred thousand early deaths each year.
+Coal-fired power stations continue to pollute in lightly regulated countries: such as the Western Balkans, India, Russia and South Africa, causing over a hundred thousand early deaths each year.

 Local air pollution

-Damage to health from particulates, sulphur dioxide and nitrogen oxide occurs mainly in Asia and is often due to burning low quality coal, such as lignite, in plants lacking modern flue gas treatment.
+Damage to health from particulates, sulfur dioxide and nitrogen oxide occurs mainly in Asia and is often due to burning low quality coal, such as lignite, in plants lacking modern flue gas treatment.
 Early deaths due to air pollution have been estimated at 200 per GW-year, however they may be higher around power plants where scrubbers are not used or lower if they are far from cities.
+Evidence indicates that exposure to sulfur, sulfates, or PM2.5 from coal emissions may be associated with higher relative morbidity or mortality risk than that to other PM2.5 constituents or PM2.5 from other sources per unit concentration.